 This way, they can express themselves without feeling any pressure or expectations.

-TimeSlips is a free website that helps caregivers and seniors get creative and tell stories.
+TimeSlips is a free website that allows caregivers and seniors to get creative and tell stories.

-Their response begins the story!
-This process engages their imagination and creates a fun story for you both to enjoy.
+Their response begins the story, engaging their imagination and creating a fun story for you both to enjoy.

-Give them plenty of time to talk about the image.
+Give them plenty of time to discuss the image.
 If the conversation stops, ask another simple question to keep the story going.
-You can choose to write the stories down or just talk and enjoy the conversation.
+You can write the stories down or chat and enjoy the conversation.

-This activity can be done anywhere and keeps you both entertained and engaged.
-Make the story as short or long as you want.
+These activities for seniors with dementia can be done anywhere and will keep you entertained and engaged.
+You can make the story as short or long as you want.
 Anything goes as long as your older adult is having fun.

 You can also browse stories created by other people.
-We created a story of our own – check out the screenshots below:
+We made a story of our own – check out the screenshots below:

 The TimeSlips story we created